jake-knerr/jakes-dictionary/src/dictionary.md

 The big-endian format is when the most significant byte is stored first, and the following bytes are stored in order of decreasing significance.
 The little-endian format flips the order.

+#### Enterprise Service Bus (ESB)

+a service architecture where a centralized program manages the high-level communications between applications.

+ESB implies a more complex distributed system.

 #### Enum Types, Enumerated Types

 a data type that is a set of named constants.